fabianschuiki/quantum-poc/CONCEPT.md

 - Server communication may occur through various protocols, ranging from shared memory segments to socket connections.
 This ensures flexibility.

 - It should be easy to services in a wide variety of languages.
 These range from PHP or Ruby scripts to fully fledged C, C++, Java or similar programs.
 E.g.: In order to read Markdown (.md) files properly, a simple PHP converter from Markdown to HTML is enough.
 If the system has a proper HTML to PDF renderer, the file may be viewed like a fully fledged document with almost no effort.

+- Communication between client and server should be reduced to a minimum.
+A client should be able to completely setup an IQ without that procedure generating multiple messages to the server.

+- If an image IQ is obtained from a PDF, it should be possible to store this to disk.
+The exact procedure though is yet to be determined, since the image IQ needs to be serialized properly into a file IQ when storing.

+- IQs need to have a good understanding of their path in the information hierarchy.

+- Procedures that take a long time should spawn progress information that can be presented to the user in a user interface.
+If the user stores a large file to disk, or a file to a network location, the bandwidth bottleneck of one of the information links will cause a slow progress.
+This should somehow be visible to the user.
+Maybe the server should be able to keep track of and estimate the bandwidth of certain conversions and interactions.